wermerb/trumbowyg-ngx/README.md

 # TrumbowygNgx

-This an Angular wrapper for [Trumbowyg WYSIWYG editor](https://alex-d.github.io/Trumbowyg/).
+This an Angular wrapper for the [Trumbowyg WYSIWYG editor](https://alex-d.github.io/Trumbowyg/).

 ## Getting started